Blog

 }

-This is why you should never use async void, it does not allow his consumer to track for the result or if any exception has occurred during the process.
-By returning a Task, you don't have to change anything on your method but you can await it now, and if an exception occurs it will be return on the Task.
+This is why you should never use async void: it does not allow its consumer to track the result or to know whether any exception has occurred during the process.
+By returning a Task, you don't have to change anything in your method but you can await it now, and if an exception occurs it will be returned on the Task.

-The things that can be a little tricky to understand is that you have to await the Task to get his result, that can be an exception.
+The thing that can be a little tricky to understand is that you have to await the Task to get its result, which can be an exception.

 Assume this code: